KurtBoehm/picta-vscode-theme/README.md

 ## Contribute

-1. Clone and open this [repo](https://github.com/KurtBoehm/kurbo-vscode-theme) in VS Code
+1. Clone and open this [repo](https://github.com/KurtBoehm/picta-vscode-theme) in VS Code
 2. Run `yarn` to install the dependencies.
 3. Press `F5` to open a new window with your extension loaded
-4. Open `Code > Preferences > Color Theme` [`⌘k ⌘t`] and pick the "KurBo ..." theme you want to test.
+4. Open `Code > Preferences > Color Theme` [`⌘k ⌘t`] and pick the "Picta ..." theme you want to test.
 Note: It seems this has to be done 2x because the first time it switches back to the default light theme.
 This might be a bug?
-5. Make changes to the [`/src/theme.js`](https://github.com/KurtBoehm/kurbo-vscode-theme/blob/master/src/theme.js) file.
+5. Make changes to the [`/src/theme.js`](https://github.com/KurtBoehm/picta-vscode-theme/blob/master/src/theme.js) file.
     - **UI**: For all changes to the "outer UI", like (status bar, file navigation etc.), take a look at the [Theme Color](https://code.visualstudio.com/api/references/theme-color) reference.
     - **Syntax**: For changes to the "code highlighting", examine the syntax scopes by invoking the [`Developer: Inspect Editor Tokens and Scopes`](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#scope-inspector) command from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) in the Extension Development Host window.
 6. Run `yarn build` to update the theme.
 You can also run `yarn start` instead to automatically rebuild the theme while making changes and no reloading should be necessary.